soniah/blog/content/posts/2009-09-15-ruby-rcov-rexml-error.md

 tags:
   - Ruby
 ---
-Ruby&#8217;s rcov had a workaround for a breakage in the rexml library, but the workaround [broke][1].
+Ruby's rcov had a workaround for a breakage in the rexml library, but the workaround [broke][1].

 <!--more-->